d8bauxit8/low-resource-protocol/README.md

 You can transmit your information through it between the devices.

 ## About the implementation
 The protocol provides for your devices a receiving and a transmitting module.
+Besides that it includes an optional collision detection module which you can use if you need it.
 The data reading needs the first, and the data sending needs the second.
 Both modules have 4 layers which are the next ones:
 * [Application layer](#application-layer)